l7mp/stunner/docs/GATEWAY.md

 Service.
 First, if any annotation is set in the GatewayConfig `loadBalancerServiceAnnotations` object then those will be copied verbatim into the Service.
 Note that `loadBalancerServiceAnnotations` affect *all* LoadBalancer Services created by STUNner.
-Second, Service annotations can be customized on a per-Gateway basis as well by adding annotations to the Gateway resources.
+Second, Service annotations can be customized on a per-Gateway basis as well by adding the annotations to the Gateway resources.
 STUNner then copies all annotations from the Gateway verbatim into the Service, overwriting the annotations specified in the GatewayConfig on conflict.
 This is useful to, e.g., specify health-check settings for the Kubernetes load-balancer controller.
-There is one exception: the special annotation `stunner.l7mp.io/service-type` can be used to customize the type of the Service created by STUNner.
-Value can be either `ClusterIP`, `NodePort`, or `LoadBalancer` (this is the default); for instance, setting `stunner.l7mp.io/service-type: ClusterIP` will prevent STUNner from exposing a Gateway publicly (useful for testing).
+The special annotation `stunner.l7mp.io/service-type` can be used to customize the type of the Service created by STUNner.
+Value can be either `ClusterIP`, `NodePort`, or `LoadBalancer` (this is the default);
+for instance, setting `stunner.l7mp.io/service-type: ClusterIP` will prevent STUNner from exposing a Gateway publicly (useful for testing).

+> **Warning**
 Gateway resources are *not* safe for modification.
 This means that certain changes to a Gateway will restart the underlying TURN server, causing all active client sessions to terminate.
 The particular rules are as follows: